UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week11/lecture12.md

 ## Coding

-Onto some Javascript in Idyll!
+Onto some vega-lite in Jekyll!